Cincinnati, Ohio, August 28, 1935

 Klaus replied in one of his characteristic ways, not speaking very distinctly, but re-affirming what the other had said.
 The gateman looked pleased.
 While he was used to Klaus' elaborate courtesy, he seemed to realize that something more was involved in this case.

+The mounting tension could be observed in the postures of both men.
 It wasn't long before Klaus, stepping up on the end of a tie to see as far down the line as possible, pulled out his watch.
 It was a steel railroad model, and he held it as far away as his arm would allow in order to read it.
 The gateman, muttering softly, also looked down the track.

 The early afternoon freight to Columbus, which should have reached the grade crossing at 1:27 PM, was already three minutes late.
 It was, in Klaus' mind, a small but significant test.
 It was so easy for railwaymen to think that a few minutes here and there in freight operations hardly mattered.
 But, if they did think that, they would eventually be beaten out by competing railwaymen who were time fanatics.
 He was intensely curious to see how the New York Central Railway, on whose rail he had one foot, was doing these days.

-As if to answer Klaus, a steam locomotive whistle detached itself from the many other sounds, some violent and many horrid, of the area.
+As if to answer Klaus, a steam locomotive whistle detached itself from the many other sounds, some violent and horrid, of the area.
 The gateman moved swiftly to his position, ready to lower the gates.
 Klaus climbed carefully down from the embankment, staring at the point at which the line disappeared behind a warehouse.
 Then, suddenly, smoke burst out into the open.

 The engine, which was most likely a good-sized 2-8-2 Mikado, appeared small under that immense outpouring of smoke and steam.
 It all looked dangerously out of control.
-There was something of the thrill that one might have in watching an unintended industrial explosion, or even a fire that had broken out in a neighboring home.
+There was something of the thrill that one might have in watching an industrial explosion, or even a fire that had broken out in a neighboring home.
 In this case, it was the blast pipe of exhaust steam, located right under the smokestack, which sucked such volumes of smoke out of the firebox and flung them high.

 Next could be heard the sound of the locomotive, an urgent beat of the two cylinders accelerating a heavy train.
-There was a sudden slippage of drivers on an oily spot, producing an alarming succession of quick exhausts, but the wheels then caught again.
+There was a sudden slippage of drivers on an oily spot, producing an alarming succession of quick exhausts, but the wheels then caught.
 Gradually, the exhaust became sharper and more explosive, bouncing off the factory walls as it approached.